Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 MMB scale and the GKT were translated from English to German following the Translation, Review, Adjudication, Pretesting, and Documentation (TRAPD) protocol @harkness2010translation.
 Complete materials including all item wordings in both languages and documentation of the translation process are provided in the Appendix.

 === Motivation for Masculine Behavior
-The MMB scale was taken from #cite(<stanaland2023masculinity>, form: "prose") Study 2, which uses a version of the scale that does not require a prior description of masculinity ideals
-It consists out of nine items to measure participants' motivation for enacting masculine behavior.
+The MMB scale was taken from #cite(<stanaland2023masculinity>, form: "prose") Study 2 It consists out of nine items to measure participants' motivation for enacting masculine behavior.
 Responses were recorded on a 7-point Likert scale ranging from 1 (_strongly disagree_) to 7 (_strongly agree_).
 The scale comprises two subscales: Pressured Motivation (5 items; e.g., "In general, I'm masculine because I want others' acceptance and approval") and Autonomous Motivation (4 items; e.g., "I enjoy being masculine").